UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 Notice that `groupby` converts a `DataFrame` object to a `DataFrameGroupBy`
-object, which contains information about the groups of the dataframe.
+object, which contains information about the groups of the data frame.
 We can
 then apply aggregating functions to the `DataFrameGroupBy` object.
 This can be handy if you would like to perform multiple operations and assign
 each output to its own object.
 ```{code-cell} ipython3
 region_lang.groupby("region")
 ```

-You can also pass multiple column names.
+You can also pass multiple column names to `groupby`.
 For example, if we wanted to
-know about how othe different categories of languages (Aboriginal, Non-Official &
+know about how the different categories of languages (Aboriginal, Non-Official &
 Non-Aboriginal, and  Official) are spoken at home in different regions, we would pass a
 list including `region` and `category` to `groupby`.
 ```{code-cell} ipython3
 region_lang.groupby(["region", "category"])["most_at_home"].agg(["min", "max"])
 ```

-You can also ask for grouped summary statistics on the whole dataframe
+You can also ask for grouped summary statistics on the whole data frame
 ```{code-cell} ipython3
 :tags: ["output_scroll"]
 region_lang.groupby("region").agg(["min", "max"])